 If the bike is easy to pedal in reverse, skip this section and move on to the next one.

 If there is resistance to pedaling the bike in reverse, it's possible the belt tensioner is loose or not attached.
-If this is the case, create a support ticket with firstname.lastname@example.org.
+If this is the case, create a new support ticket.
 There is a potential simple fix to this issue included in the next steps that you may want to try, which will also give our support team a better idea of the issue and help to resolve it quickly.

 - Remove the front right flywheel cover by removing the two (2) 3 mm bolts, as shown below: